AdobeDocs/experience-manager-65.en/help/assets/scene7.md

 ---
-title: Add Dynamic Media Classic features to your page
+title: Add Dynamic Media Classic features to pages
-description: Learn how to add Dynamic Media Classic features and components to your Adobe Experience Manager page.
+description: How to add Dynamic Media Classic features and components to a page in Adobe Experience Manager.
 uuid: aa5a4735-bfec-43b8-aec0-a0c32bff134f
 contentOwner: Rick Brough
 products: SG_EXPERIENCEMANAGER/6.5/ASSETS